Exploring Vatican City – Your Guide For Everything

 They were established in 1506 under Pope Julius II and the dress uniform is of blue, red, orange and yellow with a distinctly Renaissance appearance.
 I had heard that the uniforms were designed by Michelangelo, but this isn’t true.
 The design was introduced by commandant Jules Repond in 1914.
 His design was influenced by 16th-century depictions of the Swiss Guard in a fresco by Jacopo Coppi.

-More Articles About The Vatican And St. Peter’s Basilica
+More Articles About Exploring Vatican City And St. Peter’s Basilica

-If you enjoyed this article about the Vatican and St. Peter’s Basilica as much as I enjoyed writing it, please check out some of these other related posts:
+If you enjoyed this article about exploring Vatican City and St. Peter’s Basilica as much as I enjoyed writing it, please check out some of these other related posts: